 Pro-Social Skills Groups

-This program uses evidence- and research-based programs in a group setting to focus on improving and obtaining social skills through shared discussion, games, role-playing, journal writing and recreational activities.
-A variety of skills are taught and reinforced, including:
+This program uses evidence- and research-based models to create topics and activities.
+Groups focus on improving and obtaining social skills through shared discussion, games, role-playing, journal writing and recreational activities.
+A variety of skills are taught and reinforced, such as the following:

 - Active listening